arijbelmabrouk/PulseRoute/PulseRoute_paper.md

 When palm routing is triggered, the reason is logged — composite score failure vs. amplitude floor trigger — so the clinical interface can distinguish between general signal quality problems and the specific physics limitation of face measurement.

 **Palm pipeline:** When routing fires, Steps 2b–11 repeat with MediaPipe Hands-based palm ROI detection and a fresh SubjectProfile calibrated from palm pixel values.
 The palm profile is fully independent of the face profile — palm baseline_g_std is typically higher (less melanin variation), so motion threshold, amplitude target, and HRV floor are all re-anchored to palm signal characteristics rather than carried over from face calibration.

+### 3.4 Implementation

+PulseRoute is implemented in Python and composed of modular processing steps that mirror the 11-step architecture.
+It uses BiSeNet for facial semantic segmentation, MediaPipe Hands for palm landmark extraction, SciPy for filtering and FFT processing, and a lightweight web dashboard for teleconsultation-friendly live feedback.
+All thresholds are obtained from the `SubjectProfile` object, and the code is designed to keep the deployment logic in the domain of the patient session rather than in static population constants.

 ---